ECS153/final-project-beep-beep-boop-boop/README.md

 def get_public_key():
 ```

 This function returns the public key of each server.
 If there is no response, then the server is assumed to be down and our frontend server won't try to pass messages through there.
+The mapping of the server address and public key are then stored and distrubuted when a user connect to the application socket.

 <br>